copleykj/socialize-likeable/README.md

 foundProduct.islikedBy(Meteor.user()); //Publication of proper data necessary if querying client side of course
 ```

-## Optional Scalability ##
+## Scalability - Redis Oplog ##

-This package implements [cultofcoders:redis-oplog][1]'s namespaces to provide reactive scalability as an alternative to Meteor's `livedata`.
-Use of redis-oplog is not required.
-At the point that scalability becomes a concern, you can add redis-oplog and where necessary add some `namespace` options to any custom publications.
-Other packages in the Socialize set that implement this package have namespaces for their publications.
+This package contains a preliminary implementation of [cultofcoders:redis-oplog][1]'s namespaces to provide reactive scalability as an alternative to Meteor's `livedata`.
+Use of redis-oplog is not required and will not engage until you install the [cultofcoders:redis-oplog][1] package and configure it.

-When redis-oplog is installed in your meteor app, Liking and unliking a model that implements `LikeableModel` will publish changes to redis-oplog.
-The `likes()` method that returns all of the like instances for that particular model also listens on the models \_id as a namespace which allows it's usage inside publications so likes for the model will be reactively published.
+Due to the preliminary nature of this implementation, you may run into minor issues.
+Please report any issues you find to GitHub so that they can be fixed.

 [1]:https://github.com/cultofcoders/redis-oplog